linux4life798/safetyfast/README.md

 # Examples

-## Checking for HLE and RTM CPU support
+## Checking for HLE and RTM support in code
 It is necessary to check that the CPU you are using support Intel RTM and/or Intel HLE instruction sets, since safetyfast does not check.
 This can be accomplished by using the Intel provided `cpuid` package, as shown